 Round 3: Superday interviews

-During a superday, you are likely to interview with all senior and mid-level professionals.
+During a Superday, you are likely to interview all senior and mid-level professionals.
 They will continue to assess your technical capabilities as well as how you’ll fit into the team – at this point, everything is fair game (see the most common interview questions below).

 - Perform common Excel functions